What Information and Data Are Submitted?

 The Institutional Certification asserts that that plans for the submission of human genomic data to the NIH meet the expectations of the NIH GDS Policy, and describes the Data Use Limitations (DULs) associated with the data set.
 DULs are developed by the submitting institution and are based on the terms of the informed consent of the study participants from whom the genomic data are being generated, or otherwise stipulated by the submitting institution.

 As specified in the NIH GDS Policy, data submitting institutions (including the NHGRI Intramural Research Program) should submit to the pertinent NHGRI Program Director or NHGRI Genomic Program Administrator (GPA), as appropriate, an Institutional Certification document signed by an appropriate Institutional Signing Official, for studies that require this document.

 For information about exceptions and alternatives to the NHGRI genomic data sharing expectations, see Exceptions and Alternatives.Genomic Summary Results Update

 On November 1, 2019, NIH updated the management of Genomic Summary Results (GSR) to allow unrestricted access to GSR from most studies deposited in NIH-designated data repositories.

-Genomic Data Sharing Plan Forms
+Genomic Data Sharing Plans

-NHGRI requires that investigators complete an NHGRI Genomic Data Sharing Plan (GDSP) form as part of their Just-in-Time information.
+NHGRI requires that investigators complete an NHGRI Genomic Data Sharing Plan (GDSP) template as part of their Just-in-Time information.
 Investigators should work with their Program Director and the NHGRI GPA to finalize and approve your Just-in-Time information.

 Process for Submitting and Releasing Data